Cartography-jpl/geocal/python/doc/generate_dem.rst

 We use the programs "shelve_dem" and "shelve_image" to set up these objects::

+  cp /raid22/nevada/nevada_doq.img .
+  cp /raid22/nevada/nevada_elv.hlf .
-  shelve_image /raid22/nevada/nevada_doq.img nevada.db:ref_image
+  shelve_image nevada_doq.img nevada.db:ref_image
-  shelve_dem /raid22/nevada/nevada_elv.hlf nevada.db:dem_initial
+  shelve_dem  nevada_elv.hlf nevada.db:dem_initial

 Note that shelve_dem can also be directed to use the SRTM Level 2 data we have in AFIDS by passing "--srtm" option, and it can also be passed a datum